wa1tnr/ainsuForth/README.md

 # ainsuForth

-A Forth for ATSAMD21G18A based on YAFFA Forth - 2012 by Stuart Wood.
+A Forth for ATSAMD21G18A based on YAFFA-ARM Forth - 2012 by Stuart Wood.

 Current platform is the Adafruit Feather M0 Express - PRODUCT ID: 3403 which is ATSAMD21 Cortex M0+ based.

-Tue Jun  6 02:25:04 UTC 2017
+Tue Jun  6 03:03:57 UTC 2017

-ce3ba
+ce3bc

 old: